Nextdoor/ndserviceregistry/README.rst

 To create your initial connection object::

-    >>> from ndServiceRegistry import KazooServiceRegistry
+    >>> from nd_service_registry import KazooServiceRegistry
     >>> nd = KazooServiceRegistry()

-The KazooServiceRegistry object is a child of ndServiceRegistry that conforms to our ServiceRegistry specs, whlie leveraging Kazoo as the backend.
+The KazooServiceRegistry object is a child of nd_service_registry that conforms to our ServiceRegistry specs, whlie leveraging Kazoo as the backend.
 The object handles all of your connection states - there is no need to start/stop or monitor the connection state at all.